 Digital or E-text are electronic files containing the content of textbooks and instructional materials in a format than can be viewed and accessed by a number of digital devices.
 When used with certain assistive technologies (AT) the digital text can be highlighted (selected with a mouse or a keystroke combination) and read aloud by synthetic speech (text-to-speech).
-For high quality Accessible Instructional Materials (AIM) digital text should be appropriately “tagged” to identify the parts of the document including titles, headings, and alternative descriptions for images.
+For high quality Accessible Educational Materials (AEM) Digital Text, content should be appropriately “tagged” to identify the parts of the document including titles, headings, and alternative descriptions for images.

 Bookshare is an online resource that includes a library of many digital textbooks for people with print disabilities.
 A grant from the US Department of Education allows Bookshare to offer FREE organizational memberships for U.S. institutions serving qualifying students, and FREE individual memberships for qualifying U.S. students of any age.
 When your school signs up for a free membership, you can easily acquire these books in accessible formats for your students who need AIM.
 Bookshare also provides a service to its members where they can submit a book to be scanned and converted into an accessible digitized format (includes DAISY, ASCII, HTML, and Braille Digital Format).
 For member schools and individuals, there is no cost to request and download the books in Digital Format.
 Bookshare has also been designated as a NIMAC Authorized User.